 Plan What to Pack for Camping

-Kayak camping gives you a chance to refine your ability to pack light for overnight excursions.
-You’ll want to whittle your packing list down to the bare basics and remember to choose light or portable pieces of equipment as much as possible.
+Kayak camping allows you to refine your ability to pack light for overnight excursions.
+You’ll want to whittle your packing list down to the bare basics and remember to choose light or portable equipment as much as possible.
 Here’s a quick general list to get you started that you can add to or delete as needed.

 - Tent or hammock